forestagostinelli/DeepCubeA/README.md

 `train.sh` contains the commands to trian the cost-to-go function as well as using it with A* search.
 Note that some of the hyperparameters may be slightly different than those in the paper as they were later found to give slightly better results.

+For Sokoban, instead of starting from the goal and pulling boxes, as was done in the paper, this code starts from random states, takes a random walk, and sets the location of the boxes at the end of the random walk as the goal positions for the boxes.
+This change was made as it made the code simpler for Sokoban.
+This approach is similar in spirit to [hindsight experience replay](https://proceedings.neurips.cc/paper/2017/file/453fadbd8a1a3af50a9df4df899537b5-Paper.pdf).

 There are pre-trained models in the `saved_models/` directory as well as `output.txt` files to let you know what output to expect.